johnmcfarlane/papers/c++/error-handling.md

 ### Log-And-Continue Enforcement Strategy

 The assert statement could emit a run-time diagnostic regarding the contract violation and then continue past the assertion.

-This is unwise: the program is known to exhibit undefined behaviour at this point.
-If the provider were able to identify a reason why a violation might have occurred they would have identified a bug.
-If the provider had identified a bug, they should have fixed the bug.
-If the provider had fixed the bug, they would no longer be able to identify a reason why a violation might have occurred.
+This is not ideal: the program is known to exhibit undefined behaviour at this point.
-Thus any violation is beyond the comprehension of the provider and "all bets are off" regarding the behaviour of the program.
-This is essentially what UB means.

-Nevertheless, under certain constraints
+There is a strong desire to distinguish between contract violations that exhibit UB and ones which are somehow safe.
+But this distinction is false.
+An assert expression needs to be something that is inconceivable.
+As such, its cause can only be explained by some unforeseen error earlier in the control flow.
+This in turn leaves the door open to UB caused by the error elsewhere.
+The horse has already bolted, so to speak.

+Nevertheless, under certain constraints this strategy is appealing.
+If the cost of terminating the program is greater than the risks of undefined behaviour, then a programmer might choose this path.
+It would be sensible to do everything possible to mitigate the effects, e.g. by disabling optimisations.

 ### Trap Enforcement Strategy